 Our current Technology Solutions efforts are predominantly in support of automotive and heavy-duty motive research and product development programs.
-In 2020 we also executed on programs in rail, marine, stationary, and material handling applications.
+In 2021, we also executed on programs in rail, marine and stationary.

 As noted in the Recent History section above, in 2018 we signed a 3.5-year extension to the then-current Technology Development Agreement with AUDI, part of the Volkswagen Group.
 In 2020 we amended the Technology Development Agreement with AUDI relating to certain program reductions through 2022.